 (b) subject to paragraph (a), this Act shall apply.

-(5) If on an application referred to in subsection (1) the plaintiff recovers an amount that is not more than the prescribed amount, the plaintiff shall not be awarded any costs unless the court is satisfied that at the time of making the application there were reasonable grounds for the plaintiff to believe that he had a claim for an amount over the prescribed amount.
+(5) If on an application referred to in subsection (1) the plaintiff recovers an amount that is not more than the prescribed amount, the plaintiff shall not be awarded any costs unless the court is satisfied that at the time of making the application there were reasonable grounds for the plaintiff to believe that the plaintiff had a claim for an amount over the prescribed amount.

 [Section 13 inserted by No. 59 of 2004 s.
-119.]
+119; amended by No. 60 of 2011 s.
+11.]

 13A.
 Magistrates Court’s jurisdiction